Natural Resources of Cambodia: Where Natural Resources are located in Cambodia

 Addressing these challenges requires a multi-faceted approach that includes strengthening regulations and law enforcement, promoting sustainable practices, improving infrastructure and technical capacity, enhancing community participation and empowerment, and fostering international cooperation.

 By addressing these challenges and promoting responsible natural resource management, Cambodia can ensure the sustainable development of its economy while preserving its natural heritage for future generations.
-It is crucial for all stakeholders – including the government, private sector, civil society organizations, and local communities – to work together towards this goal.
+It is crucial for all stakeholders – including the government, private sector, civil society organisations, and local communities – to work together towards this goal.
 Only through collective action can Cambodia’s natural resources be protected and managed in a way that benefits both the present and future generations.

 FAQs